The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

 Steps to help ease the symptoms of anxiety

-People who are diagnosed with generalised anxiety disorder (GAD) will find that there are many steps that they can take themselves to help ease the symptoms of anxiety.
-According to the NHS, GPs will normally recommend trying self-help treatments before resorting to more intensive therapy or medication.
+People who are struggling with anxiety will find that there are many steps that they can take for themselves to help ease the symptoms of anxiety.
+According to the NHS, GPs sometimes recommend trying self-help treatments before trying counselling or medication.

 Self-help treatments include:-

 - trying an on-line course